RJPearson94/terraform-provider-twilio/docs/resources/sip_trunking_origination_url.md

 - `date_created` - The date in RFC3339 format that the origination URL was created
 - `date_updated` - The date in RFC3339 format that the origination URL was updated
 - `url` - The URL of the origination URL resource

+## Timeouts

+The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration/resources.html#timeouts) for certain actions:

+- `create` - (Defaults to 10 minutes) Used when creating the origination URL
+- `update` - (Defaults to 10 minutes) Used when updating the origination URL
+- `read` - (Defaults to 5 minutes) Used when retrieving the origination URL
+- `delete` - (Defaults to 10 minutes) Used when deleting the origination URL

 ## Import